The Medical Technology Exhibition - 'Medical Marvels'

 The Institute for Medical Science and Technology (IMSaT) is our key partner in this project.
 IMSaT is Dundee based interdisciplinary institute for future medical technologies positioned at the interface of physics, engineering and clinical and life sciences.

-The new medical technology exhibition will showcase and explore IMSaT’s world-leading research and development programme focussing on medical technology.
+The new medical technology exhibition - 'Medical Marvels' - will showcase and explore IMSaT’s world-leading research and development programme focussing on medical technology.

 Minimal Access Surgery was pioneered in Dundee by the globally renowned Professor Sir Alfred Cuschieri.
 This specialism has experienced a seismic shift in how surgeons around the world work, benefitting patients with shorter healing times and greatly reducing surgical scars.
 Professor Cuschieri is the Chief Scientific Advisor at IMSaT and is still advancing the techniques of minimally invasive surgery today, as IMSaT researchers continue to break new ground in cutting-edge medical technology.

 The pioneering work at IMSaT will be brought to life as visitors enter the upper gallery of the science centre and become immersed in the fascinating world of medical technology.
 Hands-on exhibits and demonstrations, with interactive activities for all ages to explore and enjoy, will open up a unique visitor experience.

 The exhibition will also trace the development of technologies in medicine over time - telling a very human story about innovations in medical technology and their direct impacts on life and society - by featuring some of the medical and surgical artefacts and tools from University of Dundee’s medical history museum and Ninewells Hospital.

 Regular demonstrations, talks and discussions from the IMSaT team and other STEM professionals will allow visitors to hear directly all about the current research and latest developments in Dundee.

 Finally, visitors will enter the medical theatre and witness keyhole surgery demonstrations.
-On-site, these demonstrations will involve realistic models of humans where visitors will be able to try mock surgery for themselves, using laparoscopic and endoscopic cameras and tools to experience minimal access surgery.
+On-site, these demonstrations will involve realistic models of humans where visitors will be able to try mock surgery for themselves.